 Because we love drama and know you do too, we will keep chronicling these stories from time to time, even if TechLoy is involved in the drama.

 Anyway, Rocket Internet is in the news once again.
 This time, the German-based start-up incubator is allegedly playing dirty with Konga, its major e-commerce competitor in Nigeria.

-We’ve learned that Rocket Internet has registered Konga’s domain names in several African countries and although they may not have the intention to use those domain names, their actions may be perceived with the bad faith intent to later sell it to Konga.
+We’ve learned that Rocket Internet has registered Konga’s domain names in several African countries (at least 10) and although they may not have the intention to use those domain names, their actions may be perceived with the bad faith intent to later sell it to Konga.

 In August, Rocket Internet consolidated two of its e-commerce offerings in Nigeria — Kasuwa and Sabunta — to form Jumia in a move said to be in co-operation with its operations in Egypt, Morocco and other locations across the African continent using the Jumia brand name and to help position the brand as the largest online retailer in Africa.

 Now, we can’t say for sure why Rocket Internet has been registering Konga domain names in South Africa (konga.co.za) and Kenya (konga.co.ke) since June 2012, but industry sources tell us that both companies have recently been linked with possible merger talks, although the deal has fallen apart.

 Update: To date, Rocket Internet has registed konga.cd, konga.cm, konga.ly, konga.ma, konga.mu, konga.mw, konga.sc, konga.sh, konga.co.ke and konga.co.za

 If there’s no merger agreement between both companies, one wonders why Rocket Internet is engaging in such an unprofessional and anti-competitive move that could make it appear evil.